Varun487/AIAlgoTrading/ui/README.md

 ## Common ![dishacomplete]
 - Header ![DONE]
 - Footer ![DONE]
-  - To use: import FooterBase from "relative path"
+  - To use: import FooterBase from "relative path" ![DONE]
 - Add and configure all the pages with header ![DONE]
 - Add and configure the logout button for all pages ![DONE]
 - Logically connected the Landing and Login pages ![DONE]